syncfusion-content/flutter-docs/Flutter/datagrid/swiping.md

 ![flutter datagrid shows customized swiping delete functionality](images/swiping/flutter-datagrid-customized-swiping-delete-funtionality.gif)

-## Set different swipe offset for right and left swiping
+## Set different swipe offsets for right and left swiping

-You can set the different swipe offset based on swipe direction by using the `onSwipeStart` callback and pass the required swipe offset to the `setSwipeMaxOffset` method from `onSwipeStart` callback's argument.
+You can set the different swipe offsets based on swipe direction by using the `onSwipeStart` callback and passing the required swipe offset to the `setSwipeMaxOffset` method from the `onSwipeStart` callback's argument.

 {% tabs %}
 {% highlight Dart %}